Itelina/dsp/05-python.md

   sorted(['foo', 'card', 'bar', 'aaaa', 'abab'], key=lambda x: len(set(x)))
 ```

-This function sorts string by the number of distinct letters in each string
+This function sorts string by the number of distinct letters in each string.

 ---